-A significant infrastructure has been built to observe GRBs and rapidly disseminate information about their occurrence and localizations.
-The Interplanetary Network (IPN), in existence for over 30 years, comprises an inhomogeneous collection of in-space monitoring platforms that triangulate the position of a GRB from the burst arrival time differences between spacecraft.22 This source localization service by IPN spacecraft provides an architecture for GRB timing and positioning.
-The Gamma-ray Burst Coordinates Network (GCN), established by NASA's Goddard Space Flight Center (GSFC), gathers input from IPN and optical and radio ground stations to disseminate the position of a GRB to observers as quickly as possible, sometimes less than a minute after detection.
-The composition of the IPN and GCN supporting spacecraft and Earth observation systems are shown in Figure 3.
-This existing GRB observational infrastructure provides a preliminary basis for the architecture of the operational GLINT system.
-The network of IPN vehicles, many with ongoing and extended missions, along with future planned missions already being equipped with γ -ray detectors capable of high-accuracy timing, ensures the data availability that feeds the GLINT concept.
+A significant Earth-based infrastructure has been built to observe GRBs and rapidly disseminate information about their occurrence and localizations.
+The Interplanetary Network (IPN), in existence for over 30 years, comprises an inhomogeneous collection of in-space monitoring platforms that triangulate the position of a GRB from the burst arrival time differences between spacecraft [23].
+This source localization service by IPN spacecraft provides an architecture for GRB timing and positioning.

+The GRB Coordinates Network (GCN), established by NASA's Goddard Space Flight Center, gathers input from IPN and optical and radio ground stations to disseminate the position of a GRB to observers as quickly as possible, sometimes less than a minute after detection.
+This existing GRB observational infrastructure of supporting spacecraft and Earth observation systems provides a preliminary basis for the architecture of the operational GLINT system.
+The network of IPN vehicles, many with ongoing and extended missions, along with future planned missions already being equipped with γ -ray detectors capable of high-accuracy timing, ensures the data availability and source identification and localization that feed the GLINT concept.